 Finding a phone number in Finland is not so difficult, as you might expect from the land of Nokia cell phones, but you will need Google Translate (you do have the plugin, right?)!
 The Finland telephone country code is 358, and you miss the 0 off the phone area code when dialling in from abroad.

 There are several online Finland telephone directories.

-Google won’t translate boxes, so in the box “Kirjoita hakusana tahan” (“Enter the keyword you want”) if you’re looking for people enter the name of the person or their telephone number (“henkilon nimi tai puhelinnumero”) and the location (“paikkakunta”).
+Google now does translate boxes, but just in case you have a problem, in the box “Kirjoita hakusana tahan” (“Enter the keyword you want”) if you’re looking for people enter the name of the person or their telephone number (“henkilon nimi tai puhelinnumero”) and the location (“paikkakunta”).
 For businesses try putting in the company name or keyword (“yrityksen nimi tai hakusana”) and the location.
 Let me know how you get on!

 This is a White pages directory for the Aland Islands (an autonomous part of Finland).
 Look for people, businesses, organisations, agencies and associations.
 In Swedish, but the Google tool bar translation is fine.The dropdown menu gives you a list of municipalities.